Richard Ramos

-Richard Ramos is a French restaurant critic and politician of the Democratic Movement (MoDem) who has been serving as a member of the National Assembly since 18 June 2017, representing the department of Loiret.
+Richard Ramos (born 21 March 1968) is a French restaurant critic and politician of the Democratic Movement (MoDem) who has been serving as a member of the National Assembly since 18 June 2017, representing the department of Loiret.

 Early career

 Before entering politics full-time, Ramos worked as restaurant critic for France 3.

 Political career

 Ramos has been a member of MoDem since 2008.

 In parliament, Ramos serves as a member of the Committee on Economic Affairs.
 In addition to his committee assignments, he is part of the French-Algerian Parliamentary Friendship Group and the French-Moroccan Parliamentary Friendship Group.

 Political positions

-In July 2019, Ramos voted against the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Ramos voted against the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.